videojs/video.js/docs/guides/options.md

 | `k` | toggle play/pause | always enabled, even if no Control Bar is present
 | `Space` | toggle play/pause | always enabled, even if no Control Bar is present

+Hotkeys require player focus first.
 Note that the `Space` key activates controls such as buttons and menus if that control has keyboard focus.
 The other hotkeys work regardless of which control in the player has focus.

 ### `userActions.hotkeys.fullscreenKey`